 NAPNAP Partners Board of Directors

-Felesia Bowen, PhD, DNP, PPCNP-PC, FAAN – Director
+Felesia Bowen, PhD, DNP, PPCNP-PC, FAANP, FAAN – Director

 Cassandra Newell, MSN, RN, CPNP, CPN – Director